MohammadMaftoun/Time-Series-Projects/README.md

 # Time Series Projects

 Welcome to the Time Series Projects repository!
 This collection is dedicated to various time series analysis and forecasting projects, developed to help explore and master different approaches and methodologies in time series data handling.
 AI-based forecasting methods have become the methods of choice in many applications of time series prediction or forecasting, often outperforming other approaches.
-Consequently, over the recent years, these methods have become ubiquitous in large-scale industrial forecasting applications and have consistently ranked among the best entries in forecasting competitions.
+Consequently, these methods have become ubiquitous in large-scale industrial forecasting applications over recent years and consistently ranked among the best entries in forecasting competitions.

 ![time](https://developer-blogs.nvidia.com/wp-content/uploads/2023/03/abstract-bar-graph.jpg)